 If there is one thing I can say about myself, it is that I am passionate about knowledge - both acquiring it and imparting it.
 I have served extensively as a teacher and tutor in the classroom, in one-on-one or small group settings, and even abroad.
 I went to a private liberal arts school for my undergraduate degree, where I learned the value of a well-rounded, dynamic educational approach which I bring to all of my studies and teaching.
 I have taught and researched in a range of areas but for the last three years, my particular focus has been on Classics, Archaeology and Foreign Languages at the University of Texas at Austin as a graduate student.
 Reading and language acquisition are two of my strongest assets, primarily working in English, Greek and Latin, but also with reading fluency in four additional languages.
 I have traveled extensively in Europe, as an archaeologist and for my own curiosity, and I am enthusiastic about the influence of culture of learning, expression, and history.
 I have always had a knack for mathematics and was originally on track to be a chemist, both of which have served me well in my pursuits as an archaeologist and my work on various National Science Foundation grants.
 I have taught in educational settings up to and including the undergraduate level, and I look forward to finding just the right approach with each individual student because one size does not always fit all.

-Millsaps College - BA, Classical Studies, Anthropology
+Undergraduate Degree: Millsaps College - Bachelor in Arts, Classical Studies, Anthropology

 ACT English: 32

 High School English